Overview & Objectives:

 - Passing the Women’s Health Protection Act

-- Be prepared to put participants into breakout rooms of 3.
+- Be prepared to put participants into breakout rooms of three.

 Opening Activity (10 minutes)

-Many Jewish organizations across the country, including Moving Traditions, partnered together to observe Repro Shabbat on January 28 – 29 to celebrate the critical importance of reproductive health access, reproductive rights, and reproductive justice, and to learn more about Judaism’s approach to these issues.
+Many Jewish organizations across the country, including Moving Traditions, partner together with NCJW to observe Repro Shabbat to celebrate the critical importance of reproductive health access, reproductive rights, and reproductive justice, and to learn more about Judaism’s approach to these issues.
 While reproductive health is about much more than abortion, today we are going to explore the issue of abortion as it relates to reproductive health, rights, and justice.
 January 22, 2022 marked the 49th anniversary of Roe v.
 Wade, the Supreme Court decision that legalized abortion in all 50 states.
-And today, 49 years later, the right for a person* to have an abortion is once again in question through various cases before the Supreme Court.
+Just a few months later, on June 24, 2022, the Supreme Court ruled in Dobbs v.
+Jackson Women’s Health Organization that there is no constitutional right to an abortion and effectively reversed Roe v.
+Wade.

-*Facilitator Tip: conversations about abortions have traditionally been about women’s reproductive rights and choice.
+Facilitator’s Tip: conversations about abortions have traditionally been about women’s reproductive rights and health.
 However, people of all genders have abortions, and when we talk about abortion as only a women’s issue, we leave out transgender men, intersex, and gender-nonconforming people, among others.
-These are people who are directly impacted by reproductive choice and leaving them out of the discussion further marginalizes people who are vulnerable to the impacts of this issue.
+These are people who are directly impacted by reproductive rights and health, and leaving them out of the discussion further marginalizes people who are vulnerable to the impacts of this issue.
 Be aware of your participants’ and your own use of language in this session and take the opportunity to practice using inclusive language together.
 For more on this, see this fact sheet from the National LGBTQ Task Force.

 Abortion is for many of us an issue that impacts us or people we care about in deeply personal ways.
 As we begin—notice if the idea of exploring this issue raises any emotions for you.
 Please share one emotion you are feeling in the chat so we can all be aware of what this issue raises for one another.
 Read out loud some or all the emotions that participants add to the chat.
 Point out any trends that you notice.